AntiMatter Tops 24-Hour Trading Volume of $270,205.00 (MATTER)

-AntiMatter (CURRENCY:MATTER) traded flat against the U.S. dollar during the one day period ending at 0:00 AM Eastern on March 13th.
-One AntiMatter coin can now be purchased for $0.48 or 0.00000995 BTC on cryptocurrency exchanges.
-AntiMatter has a market cap of $14.92 million and $270,205.00 worth of AntiMatter was traded on exchanges in the last day.
-During the last seven days, AntiMatter has traded flat against the U.S. dollar.
+AntiMatter (MATTER) traded flat against the dollar during the twenty-four hour period ending at 14:00 PM E.T. on March 20th.
+AntiMatter has a market capitalization of $14.92 million and $270,205.00 worth of AntiMatter was traded on exchanges in the last day.
+In the last seven days, AntiMatter has traded flat against the dollar.
+One AntiMatter coin can now be bought for about $0.48 or 0.00000995 BTC on exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.